Last updated: 24 October 2024

 Call 020 8558 5512 (local rates apply).

-Morgan Sindall (our tenants only)
+Morgan Sindall Property Services (our tenants and leaseholders only)

 Please email CSRbox@morgansindall.com.

-Our private sector licensing team
+Our private-sector licensing team

 We have a property licensing and trading standards team.
 They will take action against private landlords who are renting homes that are not safe or good quality.
 A landlord can be given a fine if a home is not safe.
 They can also take action against a landlord who lets a poorly insulated home, or a home with a poor quality central heating system.

-To contact this team to report a bad quality property, please email propertylicensing@walthamforest.gov.uk or call 0208 496 4949.
+To report a bad-quality property to this team, please email propertylicensing@walthamforest.gov.uk or call 0208 496 4949.

 What we are doing to help residents

-Our Fuel Poverty Strategy 2020 to 2025 is our action plan to tackle fuel poverty and help residents who may be struggling to heat their homes or pay their energy.
+Our Fuel Poverty Strategy 2020 to 2025 (PDF) is our action plan to tackle fuel poverty and help residents who may be struggling to heat their homes or pay their energy.